kbhomes/kbhomes.github.com/_posts/2011-08-09-mtpz-handshake-part-2-validate-handshake-response.markdown

 That doesn't necessarily look any better.
 However, if multiple responses are decrypted and inspected, you'll notice that the first byte always seems to be `00`, so at least we know we're on the right track.
-After this block is decrypted, hash operations are performed, extremely similar to the hash operations that are performed during the signature generation of part 1.
+After this block is decrypted, hash operations are performed, extremely similar to the hash operations that are performed during the signature generation of the ACM.
 That is, a slight variation of SHA-1 is used on this block of data, among other transformations.
 Once everything is done, we're left with a 16-byte block of data.

 <em><sub>Hash block:</sub></em>